mailjet/api-documentation/guides/_event-api.md

 We advise you to follow some basic guidelines for implementation and usage.

  - Process the payload received asynchronously : as much as possible, the webhook script should rely on an asynchronous consumer process that will use the data saved by your webhook.
-You should keep out of your webhook logic all cross matches of the delivered events with other ressources of our API or your internal database.
+You should keep out of your webhook logic all cross matches of the delivered events with other resources of our API or your internal database.
 This step will allow your webhook to answer our calls in a timely manner  and avoid timing out and being retried by our server.
  - Check your server logs regularly for any errors : all non 200 errors would be retried and could cause an increasing volume of calls to your system.
  - Leverage the [transactional message tagging](#tagging-email-messages) to simplify reconciliation between the events and your own system.